 Disadvantages of Offshoring

-The longer you work with your offshoring provider, especially from the APAC region, you’ll come to know some issues:
+The longer you work with your offshoring provider, you’ll come to know some issues:

 - Communication barriers often arise when people speak different languages.
 This is especially true when the mother tongue has an antipodal pronunciation.
-This might cause inconsistency in communication.
+Because of this, there might be some inconsistency in communication.

-- Large cultural differences add up to communication barriers, since the attitude, tone of voice and also body language differ from continent to continent and country to country.
+- Large cultural differences add up to communication barriers, since attitude, tone of voice and body language differ from continent to continent.
 This translates into longer kick-off periods for any project.

 - Different time zones impact work and team collaboration.
 Asynchronous communication postpones the rollout of a project since communication is only done with delay.
 Meetings have to be scheduled at certain hours, which narrows down the window of communication.

 - High travel costs fall into consideration as well.
-Close collaboration is always a plus.
-It gives you more oversight and control, which is crucial for any project, especially mission-critical ones.
-You lose time by travelling long distances.
-You then must keep these business trips to a minimum.
+Close collaboration is always a plus, as it gives you more oversight and control, which is crucial for any project, especially mission-critical ones.
+You lose time by travelling long distances, as it’s the only way to see an Offshoring partner face-to-face.
+To stay within the budget, you must keep these business trips to a minimum.

-Lower control and oversight is a subsequent issue that comes with offshoring partnerships.
+Lower control and oversight is a subsequent issue that comes with Offshoring partnerships.
 The distance and difference in time cause a disruption in transparency.
-You need to put more effort into oversight than with a nearshore partner.
+You need to put more time and effort into oversight than with a Nearshore partner.